 Informed Choice: The means by which a customer chooses their rehabilitation path, from options based on their needs and circumstances and the VR program's rules, as it relates to the right to vote and assistance with voter registration.

+Agent: A designated individual that may act on behalf of a customer for voter registration purposes.

 POLICY